microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.2.md

 ### Consistent Export Checking for Merged Symbols

-When two declarations merge, they must agree in whether they are both exported.
+When two declarations merge, they must agree on whether they are both exported.
 Due to a bug, TypeScript missed specific cases in ambient contexts, like in declaration files or `declare module` blocks.
 For example, it would not issue an error on a case like the following, where `replaceInFile` is declared once as an exported function, and one as an un-exported namespace.